mars0i/imp/README.md

 * *Elements of Evolutionary Genetics* by Charlesworth and Charlesworth.
 Yes, it's a thick book, but that's because the Charlesworths take care to explain ideas clearly and to explore many details and subtleties.
-A beautiful book.
+Beautiful.

 * *Evolutionary Theory: Mathematical and Conceptual Foundations* by Sean H. Rice.
 A philosophically sensitive book by a mathematical